agamsanghera/rainbow-eats/README.md

 ---

 ## About Rainbow Eats
-A serverless, web application for ordering food takeout from food trucks at Ritsumeikan University (Demo).
+A serverless, web application for ordering food takeout from food trucks at Ritsumeikan University.

 ---